 However, this is also perfect for bathroom, bedroom, art supplies, notions, garden seed…you get the idea.
 What would you use it for?

 Well, I’m downright smitten and hope you are too.
 Hopefully, you’ve picked up a few tricks that you can apply to most anything in your home.
 You are only limited by your willingness to try.
 That’s half the fun!

-If you’d like to make this a part of your home, you can find it and much more available in my online shop.
+Likewise, if you’d like to make this a part of your home, you can find it and much more available in my online shop.
 (SOLD)

 Also, pin and share my little apothecary cubby to inspire others to take their DIY skills to a new level.
 It’s fun!